pUrGe12/TerminAI_V2/README.md

 # Framework

-This is the third draft of TerminAI.
-This is without history implementation.
+This is the fifth draft of TerminAI.
+This is with history implementation.

 ![TerminAI](./utils/images/TerminAI_V2_draft_5.png)